 We also spent a day in town in Puerto Plata.
 We took a cab directly from the port to the downtown area and walked the streets, looked in to the famous Catedral San Felipe church, ate an amazing Domincan lobster meal, and indulged in fresh sugar cane and whole coconuts from street vendors.

 It’s always interesting to be immersed into another culture, the locals of the Domincan Republic were so welcoming and genuinely happy to see us.
 It really puts life into perspective, I feel so full, and I spent so much quality time with my sister, with the Fathom team, and with some of the people in Puerto Plata.
-I do want to go back and teach English to school students and try my hand at the handmade water filters.
+I love that you get to choose what activities you’d like to volunteer your time for, and I do want to go back and teach English to school students and try my hand at the handmade water filters.
 Here are a few more random photos that I liked…

 A huge thanks is in order, to the entire Fathom team, the staff on the ground, and the P&O crew on the Adonia ship.
 This time that we’ve spent and the ability to help where we’re needed can truly never be replaced!
 I highly encourage you all to experience a new way to travel with a Fathom cruise to the Dominican Republic.
 It’s cruise meets social impact travel, and it’s AMAZING.